klaudiosinani/taskbook/readme.md

 $ tb -t @coding Fix issue `#42` p:3
 ```

-To update the priority level of a specific task after its creation, use the `-p`/`--priority` option along with the id the target-task, prefixed by the `@` symbol, and an integer of value `1`, `2` or `3`.
-Note that the order in which the target id and priority level are placed is not important.
+To update the priority level of a specific task after its creation, use the `--priority`/`-p` option along with the id the target task, prefixed by the `@` symbol, and an integer of value `1`, `2` or `3`.
+Note that the order in which the target id and priority level are placed is not significant.

 ```
 $ tb -p @1 2